 Add-ons are available at a 50 percent discount.
 These include

-Zoom Webinars allows for 50 panelists and up to 10,000 participants.
+Zoom Webinars allows for up to 10,000 participants.
 Zoom Webinars also allows for polling, practice sessions, and more.

 Large meetings with up to 500 participants.

 |Microsoft Teams||Available as part of most Office 365 and Microsoft 365 plans.||10,000 (through the "live events" feature)||Meetings are accessible from any web browser or mobile device or through a global dial-in number.||Easy integration with other Microsoft products, as well as hardware from Microsoft partners.||Translation feature when working across multiple languages.|